 My awesome suitcase: Samsonite Luggage Winfield 2 Fashion HS Spinner 28, Charcoal, One Size

 I decided I could never pack for any length of time in only a carry-on.
-Some travelers do this, and while I admire that simplicity and appreciate the ease with which one can move sans heavy luggage, I knew I’d have to go one step up.
+Some travelers do this, and while I admire that simplicity and appreciate the ease with which one can move with carry-on size luggage, I knew I’d have to go one step up.
 The 28 inch suitcase is perfect for me.
 Although it’s too big for a carry-on, it’s not as massive as other suitcases I’ve had in the past.
 And the shape of this one makes it the right kind of compact for long term travel.
 (For his stuff, Nathan carries a very large travel backpack.)

 In addition, for my everyday purse, I carry a cross body bag, which is comfortable to carry and securely wrapped around my torso.